Electoral system of New Zealand: Electoral boundaries

 The number of electorates to be represented in Parliament is calculated in three steps.
 The less-populated of New Zealand's two principal islands, the South Island, has a fixed quota of 16 general electorates.
 The number of electorates for North Island general electors and Māori electors is calculated so that each electorate across New Zealand has the same number of constituents, within a tolerance of plus or minus 5%.
 The number of electorates is recalculated, and boundaries redrawn where necessary, after each quinquennial (five-year) New Zealand census.

 Since the boundary review following the 2001 census, there have been 7 Māori electorates.
 The number of general electorates in the North Island is generally increasing due to disproportional population growth between the North and South Islands.
 Accordingly, the number of North Island electorates has increased from 44 to 49 since 1996.
 For each additional electorate created, one fewer list seat is available.
 At the 2023 election there were 65 general electorates and 7 Māori electorates.
-The next boundary review is expected to take place before the next election.
+The next boundary review is expected to take place before the 2026 election.